evry-bergen/kubernetes-workshop/labs/1-pods/README.md

 # Lab 1: Creating and Managing Pods

-At the core of Kubernetes is the Pod.
+At the core of Kubernetes is the [`Pod`][pod].
 Pods represent a logical application and hold a collection of one or more containers and volumes.
 In this lab you will learn how to:

 * Write a Pod configuration file
 * Create and inspect Pods